nytimes/three-story-controls/docs/three-story-controls.scrolladaptor.md

 ## Remarks

 See [ScrollAdaptorProps](./three-story-controls.scrolladaptorprops.md) for all properties that can be passed to the constructor.
+See [ScrollAdaptorEvent](./three-story-controls.scrolladaptorevent.md) for emitted event signatures.

 ## Example